John Burnett, Baron Burnett

-John Patrick Aubone Burnett, Baron Burnett (born 19 September 1945) is a Liberal Democrat politician in the United Kingdom, a member of the House of Lords, and was a Member of Parliament for Torridge and West Devon between 1997 and 2005 general elections.
+John Patrick Aubone Burnett, Baron Burnett (born 19 September 1945) is a British Liberal Democrat politician, a member of the House of Lords, and was a Member of Parliament for Torridge and West Devon between 1997 and 2005 general elections.

 Personal life

 John Burnett is the son of Lieutenant Colonel Aubone Burnett OBE (1909–1958) an army lawyer, and Joan Bolt.
 He was educated at Ampleforth College before joining the Royal Marines.

 He was a commando with the Royal Marines for seven years, a Devon Ruby cattle-breeder, and remains a Consultant/ Legal Adviser at Stephens Scown Solicitors, Exeter, Truro and St. Austell.
 From 1976 to 1997, he was a partner in Okehampton law firm Burd Pearse.

 In 1971, he married Elizabeth Sherwood de la Mare, daughter of the diplomat Sir Arthur de la Mare.
 They have 4 children and 11 grandchildren.